 Success on tomorrow's urban battlefield requires not only the ability to conduct MDOs, but also developing capabilities to engage in the information environment.
 Success in the land, maritime, air, space, and cyber domains is insufficient to win a city; one must also win the battle of narratives in the information sphere that, together with the cyber domain, is predicted to be the centre of gravity in future conflicts.
-Furthermore, this must be done across the spectrum of conflict, from peace through the grey zone, as well as in war.40 One must also prepare for all levels of combat intensity, from conventional warfare to what would normally fall within policing and humanitarian relief operations.41 As observed by Stephen Graham, '[n]othing lies outside the battlespace, temporally or geographically.
-Battlespace has no front and no back, no start nor end.^{'42}
+Furthermore, this must be done across the spectrum of conflict, from peace through the grey zone, as well as in war.
+One must also prepare for all levels of combat intensity, from conventional warfare to what would normally fall within policing and humanitarian relief operations.
+As observed by Stephen Graham, In othing lies outside the battlespace, temporally or geographically.
+Battlespace has no front and no back, no start nor end.

 39 DiMarco, Concrete Hell, 212.
-Also see Alice Hills, Making Mogadishu Safe: Localisation, Policing and Sustainable Security: Localisation, Policing and Sustainable Security (London: Routledge, 2019); Alice Hills, Future War in Cities: Rethinking a Liberal Dilemma (London: Frank Cass, 2004); Alice Hills, 'Making Mogadishu Safe', The RUSI Journal 161, 6 (2016).
-40 Frank G. Hoffman, The Contemporary Spectrum of Conflict: Protracted, Gray Zone, Ambiguous, and
+Also see Alice Hills, Making Mogadishu Safe: Localisation, Policing and Sustainable Security: Localisation, Policing and Sustainable Security (London: Routledge, 2019); Alice Hills, Future War in Cities: Rethinking a Liberal Dilemma (London: Frank Cass, 2004); Alice Hills, 'Making Mogadishu Safe'.
+The RUSI Journal 161, 6 (2016).